richardjortega/ubuntu_docker_vagrant/README.md

 #### Usage
 - Ensure you have **VirtualBox** (https://www.virtualbox.org/) and **Vagrant** (https://www.vagrantup.com/) installed.
 Both have OS specific installers via the Vagrant website.
+- Ensure you have Vagrant's plugin for Virtualbox Guest Additions installed: `$ vagrant plugin install vagrant-vbguest`
 - To start: `vagrant up`

 #### Docker example